 Anyone who’s into any trading card game will have lots of spare cards lying around.
 I’ve heard some stores will take your spares but in bulk only, so you have to sell a lot of cards in one go to make it worthwhile!

 Shadowbox TCG cards have been emerging as a great way to turn old cards into something cooler.
 You can add depth by turning multiples of the same card into layers.
 The best tutorial I’ve come across is this one by TheJWitzz on YouTube.

 I did a much simpler version without the paints for my first attempt as I wasn’t too confident with them yet.
-I chose Sinistea from the Sword and Shield set as I like the card design and I have a number of copies from my booster pack pulls.
-Ideally you want to choose something with defined easy-to-cut objects.
+I chose Sinistea 089/202 from the base Sword and Shield set as I like the card design and I have a number of copies from my booster pack pulls.
+Ideally you want to choose something with defined easy-to-cut objects when starting out.

 Using a craft knife, I cut out layers with the items nearest to the borders and some extras of other assorted duplicate cards with just the frame to add more depth.
 I also cut out extra Sinistea parts to make the main body have depth too.

 Not the neatest cutting in the world!
 But fortunately there is a way to hide this.
-As in the above tutorial, I used a coloured Sharpie marker to go around the white cut edges.
+As shown in the linked video tutorial, I used a coloured Sharpie marker to go around the white cut edges.
 Most of it was black, some were grey to match the background.

 The card layers were glued on using a craft glue stick that works well with card and paper.
 The main Sinistea body used a small piece of foam tape and stuck down with the appropriate layer.